 The Consult team gains vital exposure to a wide range of neurological complications of systemic disease as well as more common primary neurological disorders at both SIUH and LHH.
 The team is comprised of R1 (PGY2) and R2 (PGY3) residents as well as rotating residents from psychiatry and internal medicine programs.
 This rotation provides the resident a valuable opportunity to practice the often complex but important skill of effective neurological consultation and team management.
 Residents will also be involved in acute stroke management as part of the daytime stroke team.

 NIGHT FLOAT ROTATION

-Residents will spend 4 weeks on the inpatient Psychiatry Consultation and Liaison service at SIUH under the supervision of senior psychiatry residents and psychiatry faculty members.
+Residents will spend 4 weeks on the Psychiatry Consultation and Liaison service under the supervision of senior psychiatry residents and psychiatry faculty members.
 During this required elective, residents will manage adult patients with acute psychiatric conditions in the acute care setting and participate in selected educational activities with the psychiatry team.

 The Research Rotation is scheduled during the R3 (PGY4) year to provide dedicated time to continue and complete research projects that residents have started throughout the course of their training.

 Residents choose six clinical electives throughout the course of their training, with 1 elective in the R1 year, 2 electives in the R2 year, and 3 electives in their final R3 year.
 Residents choose electives with the guidance of their clinical and career mentors to construct a course of education that fits their career goals.
 Electives can be taken locally at SIUH and LHH, or at our affiliated campus at North Shore University Hospital.
 Off-campus electives at other institutions can be taken during R3 years if residents are interested in seeking exposure to areas of neurology that are not available at our program, or to provide additional insight into the approach to clinical care at other institutions.
 Some available electives include: